dceoy/bedsamplot/README.md

 bedsamplot
 ==========

-Samplot wrapper for multiple regions
+Parallelized Samplot executor for multiple regions in a BED file

 Installation
 ------------